Hotels near Waynesboro Park

 Which hotels near Waynesboro Park offer free breakfast?

-Which hotels near Waynesboro Park have a pool?
+Which hotels near Waynesboro Park have an outdoor pool?

 Which hotels near Waynesboro Park offer free parking?